Galaxies99/TransCG/assets/docs/configuration.md

   "depth_scale": # float (default: 1.0), the depth scale, should be the same as "depth_norm" in the testing set.

 "stats":
-  "stats_dir": # the directory to the statistics.
+  "stats_dir": # str (default: "stats"), the directory to the statistics.
-  "stats_exper": # the experiment directory to the statistics.
+  "stats_exper": # str (default: "default"), the experiment directory to the statistics.
+Notice that if the path is not empty and contains a "checkpoint.tar" file, then the training script will resume training from the checkpoint, and the testing script will test the model using the checkpoint.

+####### Only Used For Inference #######
+"inference":
+  "checkpoint_path": # str (default: "checkpoint/checkpoint.tar"), the path to the checkpoint.
+  "image_size": # pair of (int, int) (default: (320, 240)), the image size to feed into the network.
+  "cuda_id": # int (default: 0), the cuda ID.
+  "depth_min": # float (default: 0.3), the minimum depth.
+  "depth_max": # float (default: 1.5), the maximum depth
+  "depth_norm": # float (default: 1.0), the depth normalization coefficient.
 ```